matirosero/mro-cit-front-end-registration/README.md

 ### user-additional-contacts

 For admins.
 Creates (via CMB2) and processes the form form that handles a user's additional contacts.

 Only subscribes/unsubscribes from Mailchimp when member is not pending.

 ### registration

 For logged out users.
 Creates and processes the form form that handles a a new registration.

-TODO: remove "Contacto secundario (cc:)"

 Only subscribes personal accounts to MailChimp.